Multi-species Patlak-Keller-Segel system: Introduction

 Indeed, if we let $\eta_\al>0$ be scaling parameters at our disposal, we set $n'_\al:=\eta_\al n_\al$ and $c'_\al:=\chi_\al c_\al$, then \ref{eq:PKSwChi} is reduced to \eqref{EQ:KS_multiple_groups} for the `tagged' variables, $(n'_\al,c'_\al)$, with re-scaled generation array, $b'_{\al\beta}=\chi_\al b_{\al\beta}\eta^{-1}_\beta$.
 In particular, choosing $\eta_\beta=1/\chi_\beta$ shows that if $\mathbf{B}=\{b_{\al\beta}\}$ is symmetric, then so is $\mathbf{B}'$.

-In the last few years, social interaction within biofilms --- a special form of bacteria colonies, intrigued increasing interest among the biology and biophysics community, \cite{CTGFD2017}.
+In the last few years, social interaction within biofilms --- a special form of bacteria colonies --- has aroused increasing interest among the biology and biophysics community, \cite{CTGFD2017}.
 In a biofilm, billions of bacteria of different species live together and create hard-to-remove infections.
-Different cells in the biofilm specialize in various tasks, acquiring food, defending colony and reserving genetic information included.
-Chemical signals and ion signals are generated to commute information within these bacteria colonies.
+Different cells in the biofilm specialize in various tasks, acquiring food, defending colony and preserving genetic information included.
+Chemical signals and ion signals are generated to communicate information within these bacteria colonies.
 The multi-species PKS model \eqref{EQ:KS_multiple_groups} serves as an attempt to understand the biofilm.
 Moreover, in the Chemotaxis experiment, the bacteria involved have large genetic variation.
 For example, E.coli only share $30\%$ of their genes.
-The equation \eqref{EQ:KS_multiple_groups} also serves as a more accurate model taking into account the possible genetic variation appeared in the experiments.
+Equation \eqref{EQ:KS_multiple_groups} also serves as a more accurate model than single species dynamics, taking into account the possible genetic variation appeared in the experiments.

 We recall the large literature on the single species PKS model \eqref{EQ:KS_multiple_groups} ($|\mathcal{I}|=1$), referring the interested reader to the review \cite{Hortsmann} and the following works \cite{BedrossianIA10}--\cite{CalvezCorriasEbde12},\cite{corrias2014existence}--\cite{CorriasPerthame08},\cite{JagerLuckhaus92},\cite{HillenPainter09},\cite{Naito06},\cite{NagaiSenbaYoshida97}, \cite{TaoWinkler12},\cite{KozonoSugiyama09}.
 We summarize the essential results here.
 The preserved total mass of the solution $M:=|n(t)|_{L^1}=|n_0|_{L^1}$ determines the long time behavior.
 If the intitial data $n_0$ has subcritical mass $M<8\pi$ and finite second moment, the unique global smooth solutions exist for all time, \cite{BlanchetEJDE06},\cite{CarrilloRosado10},\cite{EganaMischler16}.
 If $M$ is strictly greater than $8\pi$ and the second moment is finite, solution blows up in finite time, \cite{JagerLuckhaus92},\cite{Nagai95},\cite{BlanchetEJDE06}.
 If $M=8\pi$, solution aggregates to a Dirac mass as time tends to infinity, \cite{BlanchetCarrilloMasmoudi08}.